Cmumbi/Employee-Hierarchy/ReadMe.md

 - Add an instance method that returns the salary budget from the specified manager.
 The salary budget from a manager is defined as the sum of the salaries of all the employees reporting (directly or indirectly) to a specified manager, plus the salary of the manager

 b.
 Add an instance method that returns the salary budget from the specified manager.
 The salary budget from a manager is defined as the sum of the salaries of all the employees reporting (directly or indirectly) to a specified manager, plus the salary of the manager.
-See the example below.

-Input type: String
-Return type: long